lguy/R-tutorial/README.md

 ### Install R

-To download R, go to CRAN, https://cloud.r-project.org/ (the comprehensive R archive network).
+To download R, go to [CRAN](https://cloud.r-project.org/) (the comprehensive R archive network).
 Choose your system and select the latest version to install.

 ### Install RStudio

 You also can use a hefty tool to write and compile R codes.
 And RStudio is the most robust and popular IDE (integrated development environment) for R programming.
-It is available on http://www.rstudio.com/download. (open source and for free)
+[Download from RStudio](http://www.rstudio.com/download) (open source and for free).

 ## First steps

 #### Markdown

 - Bulleted
 - List

+Another list

 1. Numbered
 2. List